enzo-project/enzo-dev/doc/manual/source/physics/star_particles.rst

 spatial exponential decay of the injected supernova energy so that all of the energy is contained within the specified radius.
 For this reason, the ``MagneticSupernovaRadius`` should be at least 3 times the minimum cell width of the simulation.
-Default = 500 pc.
+Default = 300 pc.

-``MagneticSupernovaDuration`` (in units of Myr) gives the duration of the supernova magnetic energy injection.
+``MagneticSupernovaDuration`` (in units of years) gives the duration of the supernova magnetic energy injection.
 The injection mechanism is normalized so that all of the ``MagneticSupernovaEnergy`` is injected over this time scale.
 In order to inject the correct amount of energy, ``MagneticSupernovaDuration`` should be set to at least 5 times the minimum time step of the simulation.
-Default = 10,000 years.
+Default = 50,000 years.

-The following applies to  Methods 0 (Cen & Ostriker) and 1 (+
+The following applies to all star formation methods that produce a PARTICLE_TYPE_STAR object.
+Methods 0 (Cen & Ostriker) and 1 (+ stochastic star formation) have been tested extensively.
-stochastic star formation).
 The magnetic feedback method is described fully in `Butsky et al. (2017)
 <http://adsabs.harvard.edu/abs/2017ApJ...843..113B>`_.

 When a star cluster particle reaches the end of its lifetime, we inject a